Trencherfield Mill: History

 The mill was closed in 1968 with a loss of 350 jobs.
 Wigan Council took over the operation of the mill's engine, after a significant restoration, in 1984 as part of the Wigan Pier redevelopment.
 The engine was visited by Queen Elizabeth II in March 1986 as part of the official opening ceremony for the "Way We Were" heritage complex at Wigan Pier.

 The semi-derelict Grade II listed building was renovated between 2005 and 2007 as a key part of the Wigan Pier regeneration project, co-ordinated by Simon Kensdale.
 This project drew on a combination of European Regional Development Fund, Single Regeneration Budget and Heritage Lottery monies and it resulted in a number of sites in the Pier Quarter being restored to use.
 Trencherfield Mill itself became a mixed development comprising commercial, retail, and leisure space and 52 one and two-bedroom apartments.
 Wigan Council ultimately decided against establishing an arts centre – which would have included the town's first public theatre – within the Mill complex.
 However, the mill's 2,500 horsepower steam engine was preserved and restored.
 As of 2022, it can be seen in steam each on selected dates during the year.

 Trencherfield Mill was home to The Mill at the Pier arts venue and performing space, was opened around 1983, and became the host for the Wigan International Jazz Festival in July 1986.
 It closed around 2005 but was later re-opened as part of ALRA.
 The prestigious British drama school ALRA North, the Academy of Live and Recorded Arts, operated in the mill from 2012 until its closure in 2022.
 The mill is also used as a call centre for both EE and BT.

 Architecture

 The first Trencherfield Mill was built in 1822–23 by William Woods.
 The site housed the first power looms in the town, and a second mill was added to the site in 1851–2.
 The present building was the third mill on the site, which dates from 1907.
 It was the largest mill constructed in Wigan at the time and the last mill in Wigan to be constructed with access to the canal.
 It had four storeys and a basement; it was 31 by 6 bays.
 The chimney is circular.
+The design of the tower, built near an offshoot of the Leeds Liverpool canal at Wigan Pier, was influenced by the construction of St Mark's Campanile in Venice, which inspired a number of similar towers around the world.